mdn/content/files/en-us/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 ### Alignment and Writing Modes

 Remember that with all of these alignment methods, the values of `flex-start` and `flex-end` are writing mode-aware.
-If the value of `justify-content` is `start` and the writing mode is left-to-right as in English, the items will line up starting at the left side of the container.
+If the value of `justify-content` is `flex-start` and the writing mode is left-to-right as in English, the items will line up starting at the left side of the container.

 ![Three items lined up on the left](basics5.png)